Marie-Catherine Girod: Biography

-In addition to her technical mastery, her playing shows great expressiveness, alternately brilliant and intimate, clear, colourful and delicate, using a vast palette of nuances that always seduces the audience.
+Girod's recordings of works by Gabriel Dupont, Maurice Emmanuel, André Jolivet, Arthur Lourié and Gustave Samazeuilh are acclaimed by critics, and have won her numerous awards.

 In 2009 she completed a recording cycle of the complete piano work by Felix Mendelssohn.

-A pedagogue, she directed the Conservatory of Sucy-en-Brie (94) from 1986 to 2012, she created in 1992 the Concours national de piano of Sucy that she organized until 2005, and has been teaching since October 2011 at the École Normale de Musique de Paris.
+A pedagogue, she directed the Conservatory of Sucy-en-Brie (94) from 1986 to 2012, and created in 1992 the Concours national de piano of Sucy that she organized until 2005.
+She has been teaching since October 2011 at the École Normale de Musique de Paris.